bibo19842003/gerrit-document-cn-translation/user-attention-set.md

 * For merged and abandoned changes the owner is added only when a human creates an unresolved comment.
 * Only owner, uploader, reviewers and ccs can be in the attention set.
+* The rules for service accounts are different.

 **!IMPORTANT!**
 *These rules are not meant to be super smart and to always do the right thing, e.g. if the change owner sends a reply, then they are often expected to individually select whose turn it is.*